LazerLambda/Promptzl/docs/source/tutorial_causal_lms.rst

-In the current open-source causal LLM ecosystem, there are two groups of causal LMs: the base models, the ones that were only trained on the next-token objective, and those that were further fine-tuned on instructions to act like assistants like ChatGPT.
+In the current open-source causal LLM ecosystem, there are two groups of causal LMs: the base models, the ones that were only trained on the next-token objective, and those that were further fine-tuned on instructions to act like assistants akin to ChatGPT.
 Both models can be used for classifications, but the characteristics of each must be kept in mind.
 Usually, the latter models have a name indicating the further tuning like '-instruct' (:code:`HuggingFaceTB/SmolLM2-1.7B` vs. :code:`HuggingFaceTB/SmolLM2-1.7B-Instruct` where the latter is fine-tuned).

 Example Dataset
 ---------------

-As promptly is intended to be used along the hugging face transformers and dataset libraries, we first have to initialize an example dataset.
+As promptzl is intended to be used along the 🤗-transformers and -dataset libraries, we first have to initialize an example dataset.
 We will use the IMDB dataset for this tutorial, which is a binary classification task.
 The dataset is loaded as follows:

 .. code-block:: python